 Fast forward 14 years later and I remembered that I had read somewhere the exact number of questions that Alma asked in this chapter.
 So I did a quick search and pulled up this amazing document by John W. Welch, who teaches at the J. Reuben Clark Law School at BYU.
 I remember enjoying his fantastic presentation at the Mormonism and the Temple Conference so I was immediately interested.

-John has observed that not only are there 50 questions in Alma’s sermon, but that they can be divided into 8 groups.
+John has observed that not only are there 50 questions in Alma’s sermon but they can be divided into 8 groups.
 Now, being the numbers geek that I am, 8 and 50 just jumped out at me.
-Before I get into the nitty gritty, I’d like to preface the breakdown with a quote from Avraham Gileadi, who suggests:
+Before I get into the nitty-gritty, I’d like to preface the breakdown with a quote from Avraham Gileadi, who suggests:

 “Nothing the ancient prophets wrote or spoke lacked a particular form or structure… Throughout the ancient Near East, once a literary practice became established, it was carefully maintained.
 With the passing of time, tradition would modify it but never discard it.” ~ Avraham Gileadi (literary analyst), The Book of Isaiah: A New Translation With Interperetive Keys from the Book of Mormon, p.15